 B. Coordinating Unit Advocacy with AFS

-As a unit is preparing a draft policy statement or a draft resolution, a plan to share it with other units and other fisheries-related groups should be developed.
-For example, in 1992, while the Humboldt Chapter was preparing its position paper, "California Salmonid Stocks at Risk," the following steps were taken: a news release was prepared and distributed; Chapter members were advised of the release date via the newsletter; Chapter members were asked to be on the outlook for misinformation in the media and to respond with letters to the editor; the Western Division and Chapters in the Division were contacted to assure coordination; and AFS Headquarters was contacted so the information could be shared with national media contacts, foundations, and Washington-based fisheries conservation groups in a timely fashion.
+- As a unit is preparing a draft policy statement or a draft resolution, a plan to share it with other units and other fisheries-related groups should be developed.
+For example, in 1992, while the Humboldt Chapter was preparing its position paper “California Salmonid Stocks at Risk,” the following steps were taken: a news release was prepared and distributed, Chapter members were advised of the release date via the newsletter, Chapter members were asked to be on the outlook for misinformation in the media and to respond with letters to the editor, the Western Division and Chapters in the Division were contacted to assure coordination, and AFS Headquarters was contacted so the information could be shared with national media contacts, foundations, and Washington State-based fisheries conservation groups in a timely fashion.

-AFS declares its lobbying expenditures each year when filing its income tax form.
+The American Fisheries Society declares its lobbying expenditures each year when filing its income tax form.
 Both direct lobbying and grassroots lobbying are permitted, but they have different financial limits.
 Direct lobbying occurs anytime AFS petitions a legislator for action.
 Grassroots lobbying occurs when an AFS member asks nonmembers to contact their legislators.
 With an annual budget of about two million dollars, AFS is permitted to spend a total of $250,000 on lobbying, of which $62,500 can be grassroots lobbying.
 This generous lobbying limit exceeds future foreseeable expenditures.
-The limit is high because the IRS expects public non-profit organizations like AFS to speak out on topics where they have expertise and strong commitment.
+The limit is high because the IRS expects public nonprofit organizations like AFS to speak out on topics where they have expertise and strong commitment.

-Each unit President or their designee must provide the AFS Executive Director with a copy of lobbying materials and an estimate of the costs incurred during the past calendar year by January 30th of each year.
+Each unit president or their designee must provide the AFS Executive Director with a copy of lobbying materials and an estimate of the costs incurred during the past calendar year by January 30 of each year.
 When in doubt as to whether a project is lobbying or not, the project should be forwarded to AFS Headquarters.
-The AFS staff, in consultation with the AFS tax advisor, can make the determination of the project’s status.
+The AFS staff, in consultation with the AFS tax advisor, can make a determination of the project’s status.

-1.1 The following policy applies to all scientific publications issued by or on behalf of AFS or its units, i.e., those scientific and technical publications bearing the AFS logo or which otherwise can be identified as being sponsored by the Society or any of its units.
+The following policy applies to all scientific publications issued by or on behalf of AFS or its units (i.e., those scientific and technical publications bearing the AFS logo or that otherwise can be identified as being sponsored by the Society or any of its units).

-1.2 Exceptions: This policy does not apply to directories, bibliographies and other information or library aids, to routine membership communications (e.g., newsletters) of the Society or any unit, or to such periodic reports by units or by standing or special committees as may be required by the Governing Board or by the Executive Committee of any Division.
+Exceptions: This policy does not apply to directories, bibliographies, and other information or library aids; routine membership communications (e.g., newsletters) of the Society or any unit; or such periodic reports by units or by standing or special committees as may be required by the Governing Board or by the Executive Committee of any Division.

 2.0 Editorial Control and Authority

-2.12.1 For Journals of the Society, the Director of Publications and the Journal Managing Editor appoints editors for specific journals and oversees and approves the development and implementation of editorial policy and quality control.
+- For journals of the Society, the Director of Publications appoints editors for specific journals and oversees and approves the development and implementation of editorial policy and quality control.

-2.12.3 In arriving at a decision to approve book publication, the Director of Publications consults with the Executive Director and the Book Advisory Committee.
+- In arriving at a decision to approve book publication, the Director of Publications consults with the Executive Director and the Book Editorial Advisory Board.

-3.1 The Director of Publications, Journal Managing Editor, editors, and associate editors are responsible for establishing and maintaining high levels of quality with respect to scientific content and effective communication in the publication or publications under their control.
+The Director of Publications, editors, and associate editors are responsible for establishing and maintaining high levels of quality with respect to scientific content and effective communication in the publication or publications under their control.

-3.2 For Fisheries, a Chief Science Editor will oversee the science content of the journal.
-Specifically, the Chief Science Editor will:
+For Fisheries, a chief science editor will oversee the science content of the journal.
+Specifically, the chief science editor will: